Surfboardv2ray/Xray-Load-Balancer/README.md

 🟢 Python Anywhere

 Deploying on [pythonanywhere](https://www.pythonanywhere.com/), run the Linux command on a bash console.
-Edit your webapp `wsgi.py` file as following:
+Edit your webapp `wsgi.py` file as following (replace `your_username` with your own):
 ```python
 import sys
 import os